Acquisition of Time Warner by AT&T: Debt management and further restructuring

-By December 2019, it was acknowledged that successors were being examined to replace John Stankey as WarnerMedia CEO.
-During AT&T's annual report in January 2020, the telecom giant said it paid down over $20 billion in debt during 2019.
-In February 2020, WarnerMedia announced the WarnerMax film label to provide original films for HBO Max.
-On March 11, 2020, Xandr CEO, Brian Lesser, resigned from WarnerMedia upon learning he would not become WarnerMedia CEO.
-On April 24, 2020, John Stankey was named the next CEO of AT&T, and Hulu Co-founder, Jason Kilar, was appointed the next WarnerMedia CEO.
-On April 30, 2020, Xandr was folded into WarnerMedia Sales & International.
-The COVID-19 pandemic impacted WarnerMedia greatly during 2020, as much of Warner Bros' 2020 film slate was either delayed or set for an HBO Max premiere.
-HBO Max was released on May 4, 2020.
-WarnerMedia underwent another round of restructuring through CEO Jason Kilar.
-WarnerMedia Entertainment and Warner Bros.
-Entertainment were consolidated under WarnerMedia Studios & Networks.
-HBO Max was brought under WarnerMedia Direct while WarnerMedia International was separated from WarnerMedia Sales & Distribution.
-By Fall 2020, most Time Warner era executives were no longer with WarnerMedia.
-Jason Kilar and WarnerMedia faced criticism from the entertainment industry for the Project Popcorn initiative that released Warner Bros' entire 2021 film slate simultaneously on HBO Max and in theaters.
+AT&T committed to investing $2 billion annually into HBO Max and projected it would reach 75–90 million subscribers by 2025, achieving profitability by then.
+By December 2019, it was reported that potential successors to Stankey as WarnerMedia CEO were being considered, with Robert Greenblatt and Brian Lesser emerging as contenders.
+The January 2020 AT&T annual report stated that the company paid down over $20 billion in debt during 2019.
+WarnerMedia also announced a new film label for HBO Max called WarnerMax.
+By March 11, 2020, Xandr CEO Brian Lesser left AT&T after learning he would not become WarnerMedia's next CEO.
+Like many media conglomerates, WarnerMedia was heavily affected by the COVID-19 pandemic due to stay-at-home orders and restrictions on public spaces, which led to profit losses and mass layoffs.
+On April 24, 2020, John Stankey was named AT&T's next CEO, and Hulu cofounder Jason Kilar was appointed as WarnerMedia's new CEO.
+Xandr was integrated into WarnerMedia on April 30, 2020, and HBO Max launched on May 4, 2020.
+Many Warner Bros. films were either delayed or released directly to HBO Max.
+In August 2020, Jason Kilar carried out another reorganization of WarnerMedia, that resulted in Robert Greenblatt's departure and the consolidation of WarnerMedia Entertainment's assets and Warner Bros.
+Entertainment into WarnerMedia Studios & Networks.
+HBO Max was placed under management of WarnerMedia Direct, while WarnerMedia International was separated from WarnerMedia Sales & Distribution.
+By late 2020, most Time Warner-era executives had departed from WarnerMedia.
+Jason Kilar and by extension WarnerMedia, faced great criticism from the entertainment industry for their Project Popcorn initiative that released the entirety of Warner Bros' 2021 film slate across theaters and HBO Max.